andrenepomuceno/particle.js/README.md

 A collision occurs when the distance between two particles is less than a minimal allowed distance $d_{min}$.

-In the case of a collision between $P_1$ and $P_2$, the conservation of momentum and energy are applied:
+In the case of a collision between $P_i$ and $P_j$, the conservation of momentum and energy are applied:

 $$m_i \vec{v_i} + m_j \vec{v_j} = m_i \vec{u_i} + m_j \vec{u_j}$$